For CTMQ, We Are Thankful

 June 14, 2008

 How nice are people in Haddam?
 I arrived about 30 minutes before opening and still got a tour!
-It was the “Reader’s Digest” version, according to the really cool guide who let me in, which is fine by me. with 50 more So-And-So Historic House tours to go in the state, I rather appreciated the condensed tour.
+It was the “Reader’s Digest” version, according to the really cool guide who let me in, which is fine by me.
+With many dozens of historic house museums in the state, I rather appreciated the condensed tour.

 The “Open” sign was displayed on the road, so I thought nothing of parking and approaching the museum.
 A very old woman who was gardening greeting me warmly.
 Then another woman appeared and acted like she knew me.
 “Aha, CTMQ fans” I thought to myself.
-Actually, no. They thought I was a new volunteer there to help out on the Open House Day!
-Awesome.
+Actually, no. They thought I was a new volunteer there to help out on the Open House Day.
+Oops.

 Once we got our stories straight and I was offered the quick tour, we scurried through the basement and up the tiny stairwell to see the house.
 This was perfect; a distracted docent, an empty house, and a quickie tour.
 And again, I sure was “Thankful” to be let inside, seeing as though the museum wasn’t even open.
 And heck, I didn’t even have to pull my “CTMQ” cred.